heche-psb/fossiler/README.md

 L. Povilauskas.
 (2013).
 Palinología de Angiospermas de la Formación Monte Chico (Cretácico Superior) de la Provincia de Santa Cruz, Argentina.
 Revista Brasileira de Paleontologia, 16(1):115-126.

+M. E. Quattrocchio, M. A. Martínez, A. Carpinelli Pavisich and W. Volkheimer.
+(2006).
+Early Cretaceous palynostratigraphy, palynofacies and palaeoenvironments of well sections in northeastern Tierra del Fuego, Argentina.
+Cretaceous Research, 27: 584-602.

 Mildenhall, D.C.
 (1979).
 Palynology of the Waipipian and Hautawan Stages (Pliocene and Pleistocene), Wanganui, New Zealand (note).
 New Zealand Journal of Geology and Geophysics, 21:775-777.

 Mildenhall, D.C. and Pocknall, D.T.
 (1989).
 Miocene–Pleistocene spores and pollen from Central Otago, South Island, New Zealand.
 New Zealand Geological Survey Paleontological Bulletin, 59: 1–128.

+Natland, M.L., Gonzalez, E., Cañon, A. and Ernst, M. (1974).
+A system of stages for correlation of Magallanes Basin sediments.
+Geological Society of America, Memoir, 139, 1-126.

 Ogg, James,  Ogg, Gabi and Gradstein, Felix.
 (2016).
 A Concise Geologic TimeScale.